-Microcurrent Point Stimulation (MPS) is a non-invasive, needle-free therapy that combines acupuncture principles with low-frequency direct current (DC) to treat chronic pain, scars, and stress.
-Both MPS and electroacupuncture stimulate acupuncture points to relieve pain and balance the nervous system by targeting acupuncture/trigger points to release endorphins.
-The key difference is that MPS is non-invasive (uses a probe rather than needles) and uses low-intensity direct current, whereas traditional electroacupuncture often uses needles with higher intensity alternating current.
+Microcurrent point stimulation (MPS) is a non-invasive, needle-free therapy that combines acupuncture principles with low-frequency direct current (DC) to treat chronic pain, scars, and stress.
+Both MPS and electroacupuncture stimulate acupuncture points to relieve pain and balance the nervous system.
+The key difference is that MPS uses a non-invasive, handheld device (such as the Dolphin Neurostim) which uses a probe rather than needles to apply gentle, low-frequency DC microcurrents to the skin, which is often considered more comfortable and less invasive.
+Both therapies focus on stimulating trigger points and nervous system regulation to manage pain, but MPS is specifically noted for its focus on softening scar tissue and calming the nervous system.

 Differences between MPS and traditional electroacupuncture.